DansPlaying/OpenMarket/src/pages/terms.md

 ### 4.2 Delivery Times
 - Delivery estimates are approximate and depend on product availability and shipping carrier schedules.
-- **Open Market Investment Ink** is not liable for delays caused by carriers or unforeseen circumstances.
+- **OPEN MARKET inversiones inc** is not liable for delays caused by carriers or unforeseen circumstances.

 ---